 The thing is when you travel you meet yourself.
 You get the chance to explore, to grow, to be filled richly with experience.
 You get to know you the real you as you step out of your comfort zone.
 You have to rely on you and you alone!
 You get to choose your own route on your own pace and you will start enjoying your own company.

-So maybe I was not suppose to be tamed.
-Maybe I was suppose to run wild until I find someone just as wild to run with.
-Or maybe I was suppose to learn to love myself first.
-Traveling alone is tough, but the rich experiences I’ve had and the amazing people I’ve met makes it all worth it.
-I wouldn’t done it any other way.
+So maybe I was not supposed to be tamed.
+Maybe I was supposed to run wild until I find someone just as wild to run with.
+Or maybe I was supposed to learn to love myself first.
+Travelling alone is tough, but the rich experiences I’ve had and the amazing people I’ve met make it all worth it.
+I wouldn’t do it any other way.